biscuit-auth/biscuit/SPECIFICATIONS.md

 but it cannot be attenuated offline, and can only be verified by knowing the secret used to create it.

-The signature is the HMAC-SHA256 hashof the secret key and the concatenation of all the blocks.
+The signature is the HMAC-SHA256 hash of the secret key and the concatenation of all the blocks.

 ### Blocks